Does this ADHD chaos sound like you?

 Will I need ADHD medication for the rest of my life?

 Not necessarily.
-Some people find ADHD medication to be life-changing and choose to stay on it once they experience the benefits; others use it for a time, and many don’t use it at all.
+Some people find ADHD medication to be life-changing and choose to stay on it once they experience the benefits; others use it for only a while, and many don’t use it at all.
 There’s no one right answer — and absolutely no shame in whatever choice you make.
 Taking medication for ADHD is no different than a diabetic taking insulin.
 You are simply supplementing a neurotransmitter your brain doesn’t make enough of.

 What’s the difference between ADD and ADHD?

-“ADD” was the old term used to describe the inattentive type of ADHD — people who struggled more with focus, organization, and daydreaming than with hyperactivity.
+ADD (Attention Deficit Disorder) was the old term used to describe the inattentive type of ADHD — people who struggled more with focus, organization, and daydreaming than with hyperactivity.
 Today, it’s all grouped under the ADHD umbrella, which includes three presentations: predominantly inattentive (31%), predominantly hyperactive/impulsive (7%), and combined (62%).

 So if you relate more to the inattentive symptoms, and not so much the hyperactive symptoms, that’s still ADHD — it just looks a little different from the stereotypical version we used to see in boys who couldn’t sit still.
 You can still benefit from all the ADHD treatment options listed earlier, with a little more focus on organizational skills, and less focus on impulsivity symptoms.
 We can tailor your ADHD therapy to your unique profile, and figure out what works best for you.